USUSDW/sp22-c-presentation/README.md

 C is a "general purpose" _procedural_ programming language.
 First used in 1972, its been continually updated throughout the years, with the most recent version being C17 (released 2018).

-Because of the simple, procedural nature of C, it mapes efficiently to machine instructions like assembly very easily.
+Because of the simple, procedural nature of C, it maps efficiently to machine instructions like assembly very easily.
 Today, you mainly see C being used to write elements of your OS, drivers, and many other applications.
 Popular application you've more than likely used that are build using C include:

 - Python (CPython, the default python interpreter)
   - Numpy
   - Scipy
   - Pandas
   - Many other python packages and inclusions
-- Linux (The linux kernel is primarly programmed using C and assembly), Windows, and MacOS
+- Linux (The linux kernel is primarily programmed using C and assembly), Windows, and MacOS
 - SQLITE
 - Super Mario 64